-UCS608: PARALLEL AND DISTRIBUTED COMPUTING
+ELECTIVE-I UCS608 PARALLEL AND DISTRIBUTED COMPUTING

-Course objective: To introduce the fundamentals of parallel and distributed programming and application development in different parallel programming environments.
+Course Objectives: To introduce the fundamentals of parallel and distributed programming and application development in different parallel programming environments.

 Parallelism Fundamentals: Scope and issues of parallel and distributed computing, Parallelism, Goals of parallelism, Parallelism and concurrency, Multiple simultaneous computations, Programming Constructs for creating Parallelism, communication, and coordination.
 Programming errors not found in sequential programming like data races, higher level races, lack of liveness.